AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Grouping.md

 # Grouping

-The data items of a data view may be organized by grouping them.
-This is called _grouping_.
+The data items of a data view may be organized by _grouping_ them.
 It is one way of producing a meaningful, consumable shape of data.

 ## Purpose of grouping